Shen Guangwen: As a poet

 Shen Guangwen himself was not only an educator and scholar, but was also a poet.
 He belonged to the first generation of poets in Taiwanese traditional literature history.
-This period has important meaning in Taiwanese literary history, as it was the very first time the traditional Han literature was introduced to Taiwanese people, after Koxinga started to rule Taiwan.
-He completed a considerable number of works, such as Wenkai Wenji (文开文集), Liuwukao (流寓考), Caoshuza Ji (草木杂纪), Taiwan Fu (台湾赋), Taiwanyu Tukao (台湾舆图考) and others.
-Additionally, he also established a poetry party called Dongning Shishe (东呤诗社), when Qing dynasty started to rule Taiwan in 1683.
+This period has important meaning in Taiwanese literary history, as it was the very first time the Classical Chinese literature was introduced to Taiwan, after Koxinga defeated Dutch Formosa.
+He completed a considerable number of works, such as Wenkai Wenji (文開文集), Liuwukao (流寓考), Caoshuza Ji (草木雜紀), Taiwan Fu (臺灣賦), Taiwanyu Tukao (臺灣與圖考) and others.
+Additionally, he also established a poetry party called Dongning Shishe (東呤詩社), when the Qing dynasty defeated the Kingdom of Tungning and started to rule Taiwan in 1683.

 Influence and legacy

-According to the Taiwanese history, the reputation of Shen Guangwen was distinctively underscored by regarding him as the founder of Taiwanese literature.
+According to the Taiwanese history, the reputation of Shen Guangwen was distinctively underscored by regarding him as the founder of Taiwanese literature in Classical Chinese.
 As a result, the noticeable influence can be distinguished in many remains so far.
-Wenkai (文开) academy, for instance, was named Shen Gunag-wen’s other name in order to honor his contribution during the Dutch occupation of Taiwan.
+Wenkai (文开) academy, for instance, was named Shen Gunag-wen’s other name in order to honor his contribution during the 17th Century.
 This academy not only collected books and provided a place where candidates could study for the local civil service examination but also employed contemporary scholars to encourage their studies.
 Subsequently, Wenkai academy symbolises the huge contribution of Shen Guangwen in terms of proliferation of literacy in Taiwanese history.